Spike Variations for Stochastic Volterra Integral Equations: Abstract

-{\bf Abstract.} Spike variation technique plays a crucial role in deriving Pontryagin's type maximum principle of optimal control for deterministic and stochastic differential equation systems when the control domains are not assumed to be convex.
-It is expected that such a technique could be extended to the case of (forward) stochastic Volterra integral equations (FSVIEs).
-However, due to the lack of differentiability, the straightforward extension does not work.
-This paper is to develop spike variations for FSVIEs and the corresponding (possibly vector-valued) cost functionals.
-The results can be applied not only to the single-objective open-loop optimal control for FSVIEs, but also to the multi-objective open-loop optimal control and open-loop Nash equilibria of multi-person differential games for FSVIEs.
-It is expected that the result should also have impact for mean-field games of FSVIEs. \ms
+Spike variation technique plays a crucial role in deriving Pontryagin's type maximum principle of optimal controls for differential equations of several types, including ordinary differential equations (ODEs), partial differential equations (PDEs), and stochastic differentia equations (SDEs), when the control domains are not assumed to be convex.
+This technique also applies to (deterministic forward) Volterra intrgral equations (FVIEs).
+It is natural to expect that such a technique could be extended to the case of (forward) stochastic Volterra integral equations (FSVIEs).
+However, by mimicking the case of SDEs, one encounters an essential difficulty of handling an involved quadratic term.
+To overcome the difficulty, we introduce an auxiliary process for which one can use It\^o's formula, and adopt a trick used in linear-quadratic stochastic optimal control problems.
+Then a suitable representation of the above-mentioned quadratic form is obtained, and the second order adjoint equations are derived.
+Consequently, the maximum principle of Pontryagin type is established.
+Some relevant extensions are investigated as well.